(Soeurs de la Nouvelle Alliance)

 Both a contemplative and a missionary life

 The nuns, in solitude and silence, thus lead a contemplative life according to the rule of St. Paul of the Cross, in a priory in a magnificent environment, close to nature.
-Through their hand work – bookbinding, sewing, cooking, gardening, household tasks, making jams, etc. – they intensify their union with God in order to offer his Merciful Love during their missions.
+Through their crafts – bookbinding, sewing, cooking, gardening, household tasks, making jams, etc. – they continue to deepen their union with God and seek to offer his Merciful Love during their missions.

 Our bishop has defined these missions in relation to the various themes highlighted throughout the diocese:

 - facilitating sessions, among which those on offer at the shrine of Montligeon